4 Tasty Sauce Recipes to Flavor All Your Meals

 *Note: you can use dill, mint, fennel, dandelion greens, or any fresh herbs of your choice

-Sweat the shallots with the salt, coriander, and fennel.
+In a sauce pan on medium-low heat, sweat the shallots with the salt, coriander, and fennel.
 Add the tofu, a sprinkle of salt, and the capers until warm.
 Add this mix to a blender and add the lemon zest and juice, green onion, and fresh herbs.
 Blend until smooth, adding a small amount of water if needed to help everything blend easily.
 Great goddess, it’s good!

 Sweet Tahini Dressing